karl03/predictive-bms/timelog.md

 ### 02 Feb 2024

 * *1 hour* Updated class structure to separate battery model from surounding functionality.
 Begun initialising classes as required in main function, further code cleanup, removed unneeded setters/ getters.
+* *2 hours* Rearranged classes further, changed state to private for monitor class, updated main to make use of this.
+Finished initial interface of main with battery monitoring class, must now decide how to handle data storage/ transfer of battery info, then integrate simulation/ estimation classes into monitor class.